Hayaalbaker/Data-Mining-326/README.md

     - Empworth score
     - sleepiness.

-Split the dataset into:
-- Training and Testing sets with _three_ distinct sizes (10, 7, and 5) using the **Cross-validation method**.
+We used **k-fold cross-validation** to divide the data into training and test sets in order to guarantee the dependability and resilience of our classifiers.
+Three distinct fold sizes—10, 7, and 5—were used for this.

+The following metrics were used to evaluate each method's performance:
+1. Accuracy: The proportion of test set tuples with the correct classification
+2. Precision, also called exactness: the proportion of tuples that are labeled as positive that are in fact positive.
+3. The percentage of true positive cases that were accurately identified is called sensitivity, sometimes referred to as recall.
+4. Specificity: The percentage of real negative cases that were appropriately recognized.

-- Created _nine_ trees by applying the three attribute selection techniques:
+We created _nine_ trees by applying the three attribute selection techniques:
 1. Gain ratio
 2. Gini index
 3. Information gain